This is a college level course in Computer Science that focusses on Object

 Classroom Labs, Homework and Unit Labs

-Despite the fact that the AP Exam is a written exam, programming is an activity, and best learned while working on a program.
+Programming is an activity, and best learned while working on a computer.
 Some class lectures will explain the chapter's ideas and programs, but usually there

 will be a classroom lab assignment to help you practice and explore these ideas.

-I will circulate around the room offering my help, but it is expected that your ask help from your neighbor, as well as offer your help when a fellow student may need it.
+I will circulate around the room offering my help, but it is expected that you ask help from your neighbor ("Pair-Program" sometimes), as well as offer your help when a fellow student may need it.
 Not every topic is as quick and easy to learn as others, and different people will understand different ideas quicker than others.

 Quizzes and Tests